 Frédérique Menzaghi, Ph.D.
-Dr. Menzaghi, one of our founders, has served as our Vice President - Research and Development since September 2004.
-Dr. Menzaghi has over 20 years of drug development and management experience in biotechnology.
-From 1999 to 2003, Dr. Menzaghi served as the Research Director of In Vivo Pharmacology at Arena Pharmaceuticals, Inc. (NASDAQ: ARNA) and from 2003 to 2004, was the Vice President - Pharmacology and Business Development, at Psychogenics Inc., a preclinical central nervous system service provider.
-Dr. Menzaghi received her Ph.D. in Neurosciences from the Louis Pasteur University, Strasbourg, France and a M.Sc. in Clinical Psychology from the University of Nancy.
+Dr. Menzaghi, one of our founders, has served as our Vice President - Research and Development since September 2004 leading our preclinical research and pruritic clinical program.
+Dr. Menzaghi has over 25 years of drug development and management experience in biotechnology.
+From 2003 to 2004, she served as Vice President, Pharmacology and Business Development at Psychogenics Inc., a preclinical contract research organization.
+From 1999 to 2003, Dr. Menzaghi was the Research Director of In Vivo Pharmacology at Arena Pharmaceuticals (NASDAQ: ARNA) leading a multidisciplinary research team.
+Prior to that, Dr. Menzaghi established and directed a preclinical research laboratory at SIBIA Neurosciences, Inc., a biotechnology firm.
+Her research expertise ranged from the development of small molecules to small peptides.
+Dr. Menzaghi received her Ph.D. in Neurosciences from the University of Louis Pasteur, Strasbourg, France and a M.Sc. in Clinical Psychology from the University of Nancy, France, after which she conducted her post-doctoral research at the Scripps Research Institute, San Diego, California.
+Dr. Menzaghi has over 55 peer-reviewed publications and book chapters, 100 international meeting presentations and is listed as an inventor on numerous patents.

 Michael E. Lewis, Ph.D.
 Dr. Lewis, one of our founders, has served as our Chief Scientific Advisor since September 2004, during which time he has provided services to us through BioDiligence Partners, Inc., or BDP, a consulting firm controlled by Dr. Lewis.
 Dr. Lewis also served as a member of our Board of Directors from September 2004 to July 2010.
 Prior to joining us, Dr. Lewis co-founded Arena Pharmaceuticals (NASDAQ: ARNA), and served as Arena's Chief Scientific Advisor from 1997 to 2004, also serving as a director of Arena from 1997 to 2000.
 Prior to co-founding Arena, Dr. Lewis co-founded and served as Chief Scientific Advisor of Adolor Corporation (NASDAQ: ADLR) from 1994 to 1997.
 Prior to that, Dr. Lewis co-founded Cephalon, Inc. (NASDAQ: CEPH), serving as Senior Scientist, Biology from 1988 to 1989, Director of Pharmacology from 1989 to 1992 and Senior Director of Scientific Affairs from 1992 to 1993.
 Dr. Lewis received a Ph.D. in Psychology from Clark University and post-doctoral training at the University of Cambridge, the National Institutes of Mental Health, and the University of Michigan, with a focus on opioid receptor research.
+Dr. Lewis is an inventor or co-inventor on 17 issued U.S. patents and is an author or co-author of numerous scientific papers, including over 40 publications on opioids and opioid receptors.